 Introduction to Homotopy Theory, Martin Arkowitz

-This section describes a relatively recent development, symplectic topology.
+This section describes a relatively recent development, symplectic topology, a particular interest of mine.
 The fundamental result is the non-squeezing theorem.
-Some people might argue this is a part of symplectic geometry, I disagree.
-If you want to argue, argue with Dusa McDuff, one of the greatest mathematician I know.
+Some people might argue this is a part of symplectic geometry, I personally disagree.
+If you want to argue, argue with Dusa McDuff (you will most likely lose the argument though, so beware).
 By the way, she wrote this absolute gem:

 Introduction to Symplectic Topology, Dusa McDuff

 This is the book I used to study symplectic topology.
 It covers J-holomorphic curves and all the standard tools of the trade.
-I suppplemented the book with this one:
+I supplemented the book with this one:

 Symplectic Invariants and Hamiltonian Dynamics, Helmut Hofer, Eduard Zehnder